slatekit/kiit-site/src/hugo/slatekit-v3/content/arch/results.md

 {{% break %}}

 # Compare
-The main differences between other implementations is that Slate Kit Result&lt;T,E&gt; offers features #3, #4, and #5 above in Goals and so the differences the the following:
+The main differences between other implementations is that {{% sk-name %}} Result&lt;T,E&gt; offers features #3, #4, and #5 above in Goals and so the differences the the following:
 <p>
 1. <strong>Custom Error</strong>: The Error type <strong>E</strong> can be anything, unlike Kotlin and Swift<br/>
 2. <strong>Aliases</strong>: With custom error types, you can have aliases such as <strong>typealias Try&lt;T&gt; = Result&lt;T,Exception&gt;</strong><br/>